View essential information and videos about the changes to teaching and learning and campus facilities from September 2020

 You will also be expected to demonstrate knowledge across disciplines, being both attuned to cultural diversity and aware of your professional responsibilities and limitations.

-If you are a UK or EU student joining the programme in academic years 2019/20 or 2020/21, the cost of each module will be:
+If you are a UK student joining the programme in academic year 2021/22, the cost of each module will be:

 - HEA4197 Transforming Integrated and Palliative End of Life Care (20 credits) – £880;